dinglufe/segment-anything-cpp-wrapper/README.md

 Usage:

-Download all-in-one.zip in the release page, unzip it, and run sam_cpp_test directly or in command line:
+Download compressed file in the release page, unzip it, and run sam_cpp_test directly or in command line:

 ```bash
 # Show help